Dynamic Programming for Sequential Deterministic Quantization of Discrete Memoryless Channels: Abstract

 \section{Abstract}

-In this paper, under a general cost function, we present a dynamic programming (DP) method to obtain an optimal sequential deterministic quantizer (SDQ) for $q$-ary input discrete memoryless channel (DMC).
+In this paper, under a general cost function $C$, we present a dynamic programming (DP) method to obtain an optimal sequential deterministic quantizer (SDQ) for $q$-ary input discrete memoryless channel (DMC).
 The DP method has complexity $O(q (N-M)^2 M)$, where $N$ and $M$ are the alphabet sizes of the DMC output and quantizer output, respectively.
-Then, starting from the quadrangle inequality (QI), two techniques are applied to reduce the DP method's complexity.
-One technique makes use of the SMAWK algorithm and achieves complexity $O(q (N-M) M)$.
+Then, starting from the quadrangle inequality, two techniques are applied to reduce the DP method's complexity.
+One technique makes use of the Shor-Moran-Aggarwal-Wilber-Klawe (SMAWK) algorithm and achieves complexity $O(q (N-M) M)$.
 The other technique is much easier to be implemented and achieves complexity $O(q (N^2 - M^2))$.
-We further derive a sufficient condition under which the optimal SDQ is optimal among all quantizers and the two techniques are also applicable.
+We further derive a sufficient condition under which the optimal SDQ is optimal among all quantizers and the two techniques are applicable.
 This generalizes the results in the literature for binary-input DMC.
-Next, we show that the cost function of $\alpha$-mutual information ($\alpha$-MI)-maximizing quantizer belongs to the general cost function we adopt earlier.
+Next, we show that the cost function of $\alpha$-mutual information ($\alpha$-MI)-maximizing quantizer belongs to the category of $C$.
 We further prove that under a weaker condition than the sufficient condition we derived, the aforementioned two techniques are applicable to the design of $\alpha$-MI-maximizing quantizer.
-Finally, we propose a new algorithm called iterative DP (IDP).
-Theoretical analysis and simulation results demonstrate that IDP can improve the quantizer design over the state-of-the-art methods in the literature.
+Finally, we illustrate the particular application of our design method to practical pulse-amplitude modulation systems.